mjpoetic/bigscreenbible/README.md

 # Big Screen Bible

-A clean Bible web app that focuses on displaying Scripture for screens big and small.
+A clean Bible web app that focuses on displaying Scripture for screens big and small as distraction-free as possible.

 ## GitHub Pages